solana-foundation/developer-content/content/courses/mobile/mwa-deep-dive.md

 request to an RPC provider, and then respond to the requesting dApp using a `resolve` function.

-All the `resolve` function does is tell the dApp what happened and close the session.
+All the `resolve` function does is tell the dApp what happened and closes the session.
 The `resolve` function takes two arguments: `request` and `response`.
 The types of `request` and `response` are different depending on what the original request was.
 So in the example of